-Simo Häyhä aka “The White Death” is widely regarded as the most hardcore sniper there ever was, with over 500 kills to his name.
+Simo Häyhä, also know as “The White Death” is widely regarded as the most hardcore sniper there ever was, with over 500 kills to his name.
 He helped defend his homeland from the Soviets during World War II.
 Here is his story.

 Depending on the record, Simo Häyhä was born in either 1905 or 1906 in the farming town of Rautajärvi.
 Once the Soviet Union was formed and Finland had gained its independence, the town in which he lived found itself to be only a very short distance from the Russian border.
 His childhood was filled with plenty of hard work on the farm, which coupled with the Finnish wilderness made him a very tough – yet patient – man.
 A few years later in 1925, Häyhä served a mandatory one-year service in Finland's army.
 While one year may not be a long time, he obviously made the best of it: by the time he was honorably discharged, he had been promoted to the rank of corporal.

 Later on, Häyhä joined the Finnish Civil Guard, a military organization comparable to the National Guard in the United States.
 During his time with the Civil Guard, he received a great deal of training, which included target shooting.
 Shooting was always an interest for Häyhä, and any spare time he had was spent outdoors shooting at whatever targets he could find.
 His first rifle was a Russian-built Mosin-Nagant bolt action M91, and was later introduced to the better-performing M28/30 and the 9mm Suomi submachine gun.
 Thanks to both his training and natural enjoyment of shooting, Häyhä was eventually able to hit a target 16 times per minute at about 500 feet away, making him an excellent sniper—a skill that would later serve him very well.